-Description of asset Value hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Overseas Pooled instruments Infrastructure Funds (JP Morgan) Level 3 Estimated fair values are determined by the Advisor at valuation date and independently appraised on a quarterly basis.
-Risks to the valuation involve a number of local, national and international economic conditions.
+Description of asset Value hierarchy Basis of valuation Observable and unobservable Key sensitivities affecting the valuations provided Overseas Pooled instruments Infrastructure Funds (JP Morgan) Level 3 Estimated fair values are determined by the Advisor at valuation date and independently appraised on a quarterly basis. techniques can be used, the market, income or cost approach.
+For this fund, Income approach was used based on Risks to the valuation involve a number of local, national and international economic conditions.
 Timing difference between the date of the last reported valuation and the date of the Funds financial statements means that valuations may have increased or decreased by a significant amount Overseas Pooled instruments Infrastructure Funds (Stafford Capital) Level 3 Fair Value is determined by the Fund manager in accordance with guidelines and principles set out by International Private Equity and Venture Capital Valuations.
 Fair Value is determined by the Fund manager in accordance with guidelines and principles set out by International Private Equity and Venture Capital Valuations.
 Risks to the valuation involve a number of local, national and international economic conditions.
-Timing difference between the date of the last reported valuation and the date of the Funds financial statements means that valuations may have increased or decreased by a significant amount Overseas Pooled instruments Private Debt Funds (Churchill) Level 3 Valuations undertaken quarterly and determined by the Investment Manager.
-To determine the value the manager relies on guidance by various regulatory and industry organisations and authorised to use independent third party pricing services and valuation firms. would impact the valuation (such as expenses and reserves).
+Timing difference between the date of the last reported valuation and the date of the Funds financial statements means that valuations may have increased or decreased by a significant amount Overseas Pooled instruments Private Debt Funds (Churchill) Level 3 and determined by the Investment Manager.
+To determine the value the manager relies Unobservable inputs are determined by the Investment Manager and shall take into account items that it reasonably believes would impact the valuation (such as expenses and reserves).
 Significant increases (decreases) in discount yields could result in lower (higher) fair value measurement.
 Timing difference between the date of the last reported valuation and the date of the Funds financial statements means that valuation may have increased or decreased by a significant amount.
 Overseas/UK Pooled instruments Private Debt Funds (Permira) Level 3 Fair Value is determined by the AIFM based on advice from Portfolio Manager and based on the International Private Equity and Venture Capital guidelines or other standards agreed by the Senior Fund Advisory Committee.
 Unobservable inputs are determined by the Investment Manager.
-Use of estimates and changes in assumptions may have significant on the valuations.
+Use of estimates and changes in assumptions may have significant impact on the valuations.
 Timing difference between the date of the last reported valuation and the date of the Funds financial statements means that valuation may have increased or decreased by a significant amount.